 - Surveys were also extended to wildlife establishments such as private zoos, pet shops, souvenir and feng shui stores, and traditional medicine stores.

-The LEA team also works with the Vietnamese Government to review, interpret and provide feedback on current and new legislation relating to the illegal wildlife trade.
-We believe that by performing this work alongside strengthening investigative processes will result in an increased proportion of prosecutions.
-This is turn will lead to a higher risk trade and make participating in it a less appealing option for many people.
+We believe that performing this work alongside strengthening law enforcement capacity will result in an increased proportion of wildlife-related crime prosecution.
+This, in turn, will make wildlife trafficking higher risk activity and participating in wildlife trafficking a less appealing option for many people.